 Eva simply closed the window and the curtain, took one last glance in the mirror and quickly washed her hands.
 She then plastered a somewhat nervous looking smile on her face, took my hand and opened the bathroom door.

-Years later, after recounting this story to my best girl friend Flo, she was doubled over laughing then stood straight up and while smiling widely said,
+Years later, after recounting this story to my best girl friend Kelly, she was doubled over laughing then stood straight up and while smiling widely said,